PBJT2/CS4961/SBEI_README.txt

 .c File is located in: "../OpenSatKit-master/cfs/apps/mm/fsw/src/mm_sbei.c" .h File is located in :"../OpenSatKit-master/cfs/apps/mm/fsw/src/mm_sbei.h"

-Dummy Files (The Dummy Application)
+The Dummy Application Folder (SBEI)
 Files for the dummy application is located in the following:
 "../OpenSatKit-master/cfs/apps/sbei/fsw/src"